International Music Talent Competition Fall 2023

 3. Extra performance time of up to 1 minute can be accepted for the Winners Recital with an additional fee of $100.

 4. Only piano accompaniment can be used at the Winners Recital.
+Only one grand piano will be available at the Weill Recital Hall.
 No acoustic system will be provided.

 6. Photo or video recording during the recital is strictly prohibited per the Carnegie Hall policy.
 A professional photographer will be taking pictures of the performers.